andreas-zuerner/RAGIngestQdrant/README.md

 python web_gui.py
 ```

 The GUI reads and writes `.env.local` by default (controlled via `ENV_FILE`) and requires access to Qdrant, Nextcloud, and the local `DocumentDatabase/state.db`.
-The reset action drops the configured Qdrant collection, removes the state database, clears the `RAGimages` folder in Nextcloud, and can optionally restore `.env.local` from `.env.local.example`.
+The reset action drops the configured Qdrant collection, removes the state database, clears the `RAG-images` folder in Nextcloud, and can optionally restore `.env.local` from `.env.local.example`.

 ### LAN / reverse-proxy deployment (Apache or lighttpd)